emshao/pacman-fpga/README.md

 Jenny Green, Emily Shao

 Pacman game rendered on a VGA screen.
-Logic performed by the 350 CPU architecture, input
+Logic performed by the 350 CPU architecture.
+Inputs received from FPGA buttons.